TwilioDevEd/recording-addons-watson-csharp/README.md

    cd recording-addons-watson-csharp
    ```

-3. After downloading the repo, open the `recording-addons-watson-csharp/Web.config.example` file and edit the `TwilioAccountSid` and `TwilioAutToken` with your own data:
+3. After downloading the repo, copy the `recording-addons-watson-csharp/Local.config.example` to
+`recording-addons-watson-csharp/Local.config` file and edit the `TwilioAccountSid` and `TwilioAutToken` with your own data:
 ```xml
 <appSettings>
 	<add key="TwilioAccountSid" value="ACxxx" />